 2) Number - This value with auto-populate with the next transaction number.
 The starting number and prefix can be adjusted on the Autonumbering Page

-3) Location - The default Location assigned to your User record will load in this field.
+4) Location - The default Location assigned to your User record will load in this field.
 Update the Location to represent the Location that will be the primary Location on this Journal Entry.
 You can still use this form to record Journal Entry details for multiple Locations.
 Restaurant365 will automatically create the necessary 'Due to' and 'Due from' transactions between Legal Entities when necessary.
 Click here to change the default Location via User Preferences

-5) Link to Asset - If your organization is using the Fixed Assets Module, you can link a Journal Entry transaction directly to an Asset Record using this checkbox and the Asset Selector that appears in the Details grid
+6) Link to Asset - If your organization is using the Fixed Assets Module, you can link a Journal Entry transaction directly to an Asset Record using this checkbox and the Asset Selector that appears in the Details grid

-Step 3: Select GL Account(s)
+Step 3: Select GL Account(s).

 Click the 'Add' button to add the detail line to the Journal Entry Details grid.
 Depending on the detail type that was just entered (Debit or Credit), the identical Amount will load in the opposite type for the subsequent balancing entry.

-Step 5: Continue adding Details until complete
+Step 5: Continue adding Details until complete.

 After the first Detail line has been added, the Amount value will automatically set the opposing detail type (Debit or Credit) for the next Detail line.
 Complete this Detail line like the previous line, then continue adding details until the Journal Entry is complete.